 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

 Violent crime is rife in both the capital Caracas and the interior, and as a foreigner, you are a prime target.
 Don't go expecting justice if you are a victim of crime - only a very small percentage of crimes result in trials and convictions.

 The country has one of the top five highest per capita murder rates in the world.

-Kidnappings have increased approximately 50 per cent from 2008 to 2009, and armed robberies are common.
+Kidnappings increased by approximately 50 percent between 2008 and 2009, and armed robberies are common.

-Kidnappings of foreign nationals occurs from homes, hotels, unauthorized taxis and the airport terminal.
+Kidnappings of foreign nationals occur from homes, hotels, unauthorized taxis and the airport terminal.

 In recent years a frightening phenomenon called "express kidnapping" has emerged.
 These kidnappings are short-term opportunistic abductions, aimed at extracting cash from the victim.